AC Troubleshooting Guide

 Our intelligence officers have discovered the secret plans that the Official State of Professional HVAC Technicians have kept hidden from the people for decades.
 These documents reveal the clandestine methods of AC repair units that we can now use to our advantage.
 Here’s an executive summary that we will be handing out to all of our revolutionaries.

-To properly diagnose your AC problem, you have to know roughly how it works and which parts break down most often.
+To properly diagnose your central air conditioner problem, you have to know roughly how it works and which parts break down most often.

-Modern AC systems consist of two main parts.
+Modern air conditioners consist of two main parts.
 There’s a cooling unit, which rests outside your house.
 Then, there’s a kind of “distribution center”, usually in your attic, that takes the cold air from the cooling unit and moves it around your house.

 Using this very basic framework, we can start to point to issues.
-If your AC system is blowing air, but it’s not cold, it’s a problem with your cooling unit.
-If cool air is dripping out of the vents, but there’s no force behind it, there’s a problem with your venting system.
+If you hear your central air conditioner running and is blowing air, but it’s not cold, it’s a problem with your cooling unit.
+If cool air is dripping out of the vents, but there’s no force behind it, there’s a problem with your venting system or maybe you have a dirty air filter.
+You should read our guide about the consequences of having a dirty air filter.

 The most common problems for your AC unit are as follows: dirty condenser coils, a broken start/run capacitor, and a broken contactor.
 We’ll break each of these down and walk you through the solutions.